 Praised as “full-voiced, focussed and fearless” [Opera Magazine] and “ardent, fresh toned and promisingly tireless” [The Guardian], Jonathan Stoughton’s significant débuts as Bacchus Ariadne auf Naxos, The Prince Rusalka and Siegfried Siegfried have established him as one of the most exciting British Heldentenors to emerge in recent years.

 Recent and future operatic engagements include a company début for Opera North in the rôle of Turiddu Cavalleria rusticana, Siegfried Götterdämmerung at Saffron Hall, Vakula Christmas Eve for Chelsea Opera Group, Bacchus Ariadne auf Naxos and Erik Der Fliegende Holländer (both for Longborough Festival Opera) in addition to the cover of Der Fremde Das Wunder der Heliane for the Deutsche Oper Berlin.
-In Autumn 2018 Jonathan joined the artist roster at The Royal Opera House, Covent Garden to be the official cover for Siegfried Siegfried and Siegfried Götterdämmerung and later in the season makes his company début for the National Theatre, Prague as Max Jonny spielt auf.
+In Autumn 2018 Jonathan joined the artist roster at The Royal Opera House, Covent Garden to be the official cover for Siegfried Siegfried and Siegfried Götterdämmerung and later in the season makes his company début for the State Opera, Prague as Max Jonny spielt auf.
 Further ahead, he returns to the rôle of Siegfried in a full Ring Cycle for Longborough Festival Opera and makes his rôle début as Tristan in a concert performance of Tristan und Isolde.